Akpozi/GUICalculator/README.md

 # GUICalculator
 GUI Calculator
+A school assignment

-This is written to test basic arithmetics like addition, subtraction, multiplication and division.
+This was written to test my skills in java to build a GUI Calculator for basic arithmetics operation like addition, subtraction, multiplication and division.